Juvenile Crime Lawyers in Texas

 There is already a tremendous amount of stress when a child has been arrested and faces criminal charges, but every concern may be amplified if that alleged juvenile offender is tried as an adult.
 In cases involving certain felony offenses, a prosecutor may petition the juvenile court to waive its jurisdiction and transfer cases to criminal court.

 Juvenile courts offer several rights and protections that alleged offenders are not afforded in traditional criminal courts.
-It is important for any child who has allegedly committed a crime to make sure that he or she has skilled legal representation in order to have the best chance at obtaining the most favorable outcome to his or her case.
+It is important for any child who has allegedly committed a crime to make sure that he or she has skilled legal representation with a team of juvenile crime lawyers in order to have the best chance at obtaining the most favorable outcome to his or her case.

 Under Texas Family Code § 54.02, a child under the age of 18 may have his or her case transferred to a criminal court if any of the following applies: